Supports for Community Living Waiver Branch

 The Supports for Community Living (SCL) Waiver Branch of the Division of Developmental and Intellectual Disabilities (DDID) provides staff support for and oversight of the Supports for Community Living waiver program.
 The SCL waiver program is a home- and community-based program funded by the Kentucky Department for Medicaid Services and administered by DDID.

 The SCL waiver program was developed for Kentucky citizens as an alternative to institutionalization.
 The focus of SCL is to allow a person to remain in or return to the community and to build and live a good life.
-Eligibility for enrollment in the SCL waiver program requires that a person with an intellectual disability or related conditions meets the level of care requirements for an Intermediate Care Facility for persons with Intellectual Disabilities, and who meet other Medicaid requirements, are eligible for this program.
+Eligibility for enrollment in the SCL waiver program requires that a person with an intellectual disability or related conditions meets the level of care requirements for an Intermediate Care Facility for persons with Intellectual Disabilities (ICF/IID), and Medicaid eligibility requirements.

 Supports for Community Living program offers the services listed below.
-These are based on the individual's goals, choices and priorities as identified through a person-centered service plan.
-Click on a service in the list below to view a description of the service, or access the SCL Services page in the Related Links box on the right side of this page.
+These are based on the person's goals, choices and priorities as identified through a person-centered service plan.
+Click on a service in the list below to view a description of the service or access the SCL Services page in the Related Links box on the right side of this page.

 SCL program staff are based throughout the state to provide regional support to all SCL providers statewide.
 Resources available on this website include provider resources, detailed information about services offered, application information, and training opportunities.